WilliamArnberg/Portfolio/content/articles/Cooking_Grandma_article.md

 summary: "Gamejam"

 ---
+A student led Game Jam of 5 students
 The game jam was held over a 3-day period, and I am very proud of the project and what me and my other team-mates achieved in such a small amount of time.

 The theme of the game jam was ***Combination***.